magratheaguide/magratheaguide.github.io/README.md

 # Magrathea
-A collection of tools, resources, and notes for forum-based roleplaying sites, primarily focused on Jcink-hosted sites.
+A collection of tools, resources, and notes for forum-based roleplaying sites, including those hosted on Jcink, Proboards, and MyBB.

 This particular repo serves as a hub for the collection.
 The tools and resources themselves can be found in their own repos (to make them easier to fork) all under the [rp-magrathea org](https://github.com/rp-magrathea).